exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Adding new validators

-- Send the `RequestPeers` request to the known network validator.
+- Send the `RequestPeers` request to the known network validator. `RequestPeers` message is sent regularly with the timeout `peers_timeout` defined in [the global configuration](../../architecture/configuration.md#global-parameters).

 ### Transition to a new height